1986webdeveloper/DocScannerAndroidJava/README.md

 Features

-⁃	Scanning of documents.
+⁃	Scanning of documents.\n
-⁃	Editing scaned image with crop and filter option
+⁃	Editing scaned image with crop and filter option\n
-⁃	Save scanned image to your album.
+⁃	Save scanned image to your album.\n
 ⁃	Lightweight dependency.